Spectroscopy and Coherence of an Excited-State Transition in Tm$^{3+}$:YAlO$_3$ at Telecommunication Wavelength

-\emph{Experimental\ Details:} YAlO$_3$ features an orthorombic unit cell with lattice constants a=5.179 \AA, b=5.329 \AA, c = 7.370 \AA (Pbnm space group).
-Tm$^{3+}$ substitutes Y$^{3+}$ ions in sites with low point-group symmetry C$_{1h}$ \cite{o1976crystal}.
-Measurements are carried out using a 12.0 mm $\times$ 2.2 mm $\times$ 2.0 mm large 0.1\% crystal (measured along the crystal axes (a, b, c)) (from Scientific Material Corp.).
+Measurements are carried out using a a=12.0 mm $\times$ b=2.2 mm $\times$ c= 2.0 mm large 0.1\% crystal (from Scientific Material Corp.).
 The crystal is glued to a customized Cu stage and further secured and thermalized by a Cu lid with spring-tensioned screws.
 It is cooled to around 1.5 K using a pulse-tube cooler supplemented by an adiabatic demagnitization stage.
-A superconducting solenoid allows one to apply an approximately homogeneous magnetic field between 0 and 2 T along the b-axis of the crystal.
+A superconducting solenoid allows one to apply a homogeneous magnetic field between 0 and 2 T approximately along the b-axis of the crystal.

 The laser light is sent through the crystal along the a-axis using a single-mode (SM) pigtailed ferrule and a gradient-index (GRIN) lens.
 The ferrule is attached to an attocube nanopositioner, which allows adjusting the distance between the ferrule and the GRIN lens to collimate the laser beam to a diameter of around 0.3 mm.
 Behind the crystal, a mirror reflects the light back through the crystal and into the fiber.
-A tunable continuous-wave (CW) laser emitting at around 1680 nm wavelength (Toptica DL pro) is used for optical pumping, and another CW laser (Santec TSL-550) drives the excited-state transition at around 1450 nm wavelength.
+A tunable continuous-wave (CW) laser (Toptica DL pro) or an SLED (Denselight Semiconductors DL-BZ1) emitting at around 1680 nm wavelength is used for optical pumping, and another CW laser (Santec TSL-550) drives the excited-state transition at around 1450 nm wavelength.
 One fiber-based acousto-optic modulator (AOM) per laser allows creating short pulses, and a phase modulator (PM) is used to modify the spectrum of the $\sim$ 1450 nm laser light.

 Depending on the experiment, we can choose between different detectors.
 To detect photoluminescence at 795 nm wavelength caused by atomic decay from the $^3$H$_4$ to the $^3$H$_6$ manifold, a single-photon counting module (SPCM) based on a silicon-avalanche photodiode is used (from Perkin Elmer).
 In this case, we also employ free-space spectral filters (a low-pass filter composed of multiple EO2-coated mirrors and a DMSP950 dichroic mirror, all from Thorlabs) that reject light at 1680 nm and 1450 nm.
 For spectral hole burning measurements, the 1450 nm laser light is directed to an InGaAs photoreceiver with 10 MHz bandwidth (New Focus 2053).
 Finally, to characterize free induction decays (FIDs), a higher-bandwidth photoreceiver (New Focus 1811) with a rise and fall time of 3 ns is used.
 It is preceded by a gating AOM that blocks irrelevant pulses.
 For a schematic of the optical setup, see the supplemental material.